Guide · AI Detection

 Honest disclosure matters here:

-• Newer model outputs (V5+) are harder to process — The Suno V5 generation introduced new spectral characteristics in the 1–8 kHz range that require different processing.
-Anti-AI v7 is calibrated for V3.5/V4 outputs; V5+ results vary.
+• Newer model outputs (V5+) are harder to process— Newer generations introduced new spectral characteristics that require different processing.
+Current results on V5+ vary; v8 R&D is in progress.

 • Detectors retrain — When a platform updates its classifier, previously effective processing may become less effective.
 There is no permanent solution.